Shader Toggler

 7. Saving Your Progress

-Click the Save all Toggle Groups button to save your progress:
+Click the Save all Toggle Groups button to save what you’ve done:

 ../_images/shadertoggler15.png